-Mira Mendick is a Program Officer with the Community Sponsorship Hub.
-Her experience in refugee resettlement began in 2016, managing volunteers and a community sponsorship program at the local level, leveraging the outpouring of support during the Syrian crisis.
+Mira Mendick's experience in refugee resettlement began in 2016, managing volunteers and a community sponsorship program at the local level, leveraging the outpouring of support during the Syrian crisis.
 Mira has spent the last few years doing similar work, focused on community outreach and supporting community engagement in resettlement, on the national level at USCCB and HIAS.
 Mira has her MPA with a focus on nonprofit management from Clark University.